 Skipping the proof copy

 Paper feel matters more for journals than any other KDP product type.
 Buyers write in them.
-A $7 proof reveals whether the paper handles ink without bleed-through.
+A $7 proof reveals whether the paper handles ink without bleed-through and whether the binding lies flat enough to write on the inner gutter pages.

 - Page count is even and at least 80 pages (for spine text)